 - Documentation that supports your written statement(s).
 The documentation can be uploaded or you can indicate an alternative delivery method on the SAP Appeal Form.
 A statement of support such as a letter from an academic advisor must be signed by the person providing the support and must be printed on company letterhead.

 - If you had a mitigating circumstance (e.g., illness, injury, bereavement, etc.) that prevented you from meeting SAP requirements, you are encouraged to document the circumstance.
 Examples of acceptable documentation include: a statement of support from a physician, counselor, or clergy; court documents; obituaries; etc. \

-- If you had a non-mitigating circumstances (e.g., return to school after extended leave, Fresh Start, change of major, etc.), you are required to document what has changed in your situation that will now enable you to meet SAP requirements.
+- If you had a non-mitigating circumstances (e.g., return to school after extended leave, Fresh Start, change of major, additional degree or teacher certification, transfer hours, etc.), you are required to document what has changed in your situation that will now enable you to meet SAP requirements.
 Examples of acceptable documentation include: a statement of support from an academic advisor, faculty member, or tutor; academic transcripts from a transfer college; etc.